heading tags to create slides with a header, and a

 Another slide

-A header for the slide is created using a #
+A header for the slide is created using a # before a

 line of text.
 Smaller headers are created with more #